secondtruth/secondtruth/README.md

 :gear: I'm currently working on [FlameCore](http://github.com/flamecore), a set of PHP libraries for common use cases.
 Besides that, I'm also working on my [personal website](https://secondtruth.de) and several other small web projects.

-:telescope: I'm currently learning C++ and the CMake build system.
+:telescope: I'm currently experimenting with C++ and the CMake build system.

 ## :toolbox: My Skills